bbartling/BAC0-GUI/README.md

 "priority":"11"
 }
 ```
-returns in JSON the BACnet present value of the object requested:
+returns serialized object of the BACnet present value for the point requested:
 ```json
 {
 "point": "12345:2 analogValue 302 presentValue 55 - 11",